 - Submit your official transcripts from all colleges attended.
 If you are still enrolled in an undergraduate program, send us your unofficial transcripts so we can begin reviewing your application.

 - Send us your completed application documents.
 For a detailed list of requirement, see above.

 - Take the GRE and request that your official scores be sent to ACU.
 Our GRE code is 6001.
 For more information visit ets.org/gre.

 When all required materials are assembled, the application will be reviewed by the MFT faculty.
 Students are admitted once a year and begin their program of study in the fall semester.
 All application materials MUST be completed by February 15 for the fall semester.
 The GRE and personal interviews MUST be completed by March 15.
-Applicants wishing to begin the program in the fall of 2014 are expected to attend an interview weekend in Abilene March 5-7, 2014.
 Acceptance into the program will be granted by April 1.